spinnaker/spinnaker.github.io/setup/quickstart/halyard-gke-public/index.md

 hal deploy apply
 ```

-And navigate to `spinnaker.$DOMAIN:9000` in your browser.
+And navigate to `spinnaker.$DOMAIN` in your browser.

 > __NOTE__: It can take some time for the DNS entries to propagate, so be
 > patient if you can't access the Spinnaker UI immediately.